aslelekova/AutoImportBot/README.md

-# EncarBot
+# AutoImportBot

 This Telegram bot helps users evaluate the cost-effectiveness of importing cars from Korea to Russia.
-Choose the perfect car and compare costs effortlessly with EncarBot.
+Choose the perfect car and compare costs effortlessly with AutoImportBot.
 It streamlines the process by parsing listings from Encar.com (Korea) and Auto.ru (Russia), allowing you to easily find the most suitable vehicle and compare costs with a user-friendly interface.

 ## Features